jvineveld/jonasvanineveld.nl/content/en/connectors.md

-## Koppelen van Systemen
+## Connecting systems

-Vaak wordt er binnen bedrijven met veel verschillende online platformen gewerkt.
-Als deze platformen niet goed op elkaar aansluiten kan dit lijden tot extra werkzaamheden als informatie dubbel invoeren, of informatie die verloren raakt door menselijke fouten.
+Many times, within companies, many different platformes are used.
+If these platforms don't connect well, this could lead to extra labour like inserting information twice, or information that get's lost by human error.

-Ik heb ervaring met het koppelen van MailChimp, SugarCRM, ClockWise, Slack, Facebook en de Google Cloud omgeving.
+I've got experience with connecting MailChimp, SugarCRM, ClockWise, Slack, Facebook and the Google Cloud environment.

-Zolang er een REST, Oauth, of andere API beschikbaar is, kan er gekoppeld worden :-)
+As long as there is a REST, Oauth, or any other API available, there can be connected :-)